FarasathHasan/Urban-CA-Modeling-with-ResConvLSTM/README.md

-# Deep Learning Cellular Automata for Urban Expansion Prediction
+# Deep Learning for Urban Expansion Prediction

 A PyTorch-based implementation of a Deep Learning Cellular Automata (DLCA) model that combines ResConvLSTM units with Efficient Channel Position Attention (ECPA) mechanisms to predict urban expansion patterns.
 This project is designed for spatio-temporal land use/land cover (LULC) change modeling and urban growth simulation.